hashdist/hashdist/doc/source/powerusers.rst

     under the hood, e.g., python-hpcmp

 **Artifact**:
-    The uniquely hashed result of a build process
+    The result of a build process, identified by a hash of the inputs to the build

 **Profile**:
     A "prefix" directory structure ready for use through